iQuHACK/2024_AWS/README.md

 For a standard approach to noise-aware compiling in gate-based Noisy Intermediate Scale Quantum (NISQ) devices, you can check out this paper by Murali et al.: https://arxiv.org/abs/1901.11054.
 For a reference implementation in Qiskit, check out the `NoiseAdaptiveLayout` [method](https://docs.quantum.ibm.com/api/qiskit/qiskit.transpiler.passes.NoiseAdaptiveLayout).

-**Hint**: you can access individual 1 and 2-qubit fidelities for the OQC Lucy and IonQ Harmony devices (recommended for this hackathon), as well as the IonQ Forte device (available through [Braket direct](https://docs.aws.amazon.com/braket/latest/developerguide/braket-direct.html)) as follows:
+**Hint**: you can access individual 1 and 2-qubit fidelities for the OQC Lucy and IonQ Harmony devices as follows:
 ```
 from braket.aws import AwsDevice